 Plan-enabled capacity estimates the maximum that could be built within the allowances of the district plan.
 For this estimate it is assumed that current dwellings and structures are removed and replaced by new dwellings that maximise the potential of the relevant zone.
-The infrastructure ready assessment removes capacity that cannot be serviced by the wider network, e.g. a wastewater system that can service only a limited number of additional houses and is not currently being considered for upgrading.
-These considerations are generally broader network issues rather than related to connections to main trunk network.

-Reasonably expected to be realised' (herewith referred to as "expected"), modifies the plan-enabled capacity by applying historic land development or take-up rates (i.e. household per hectare averages).
+'Reasonably expected to be realised' (herewith referred to as "expected"), modifies the plan-enabled capacity by applying historic land development or take-up rates (i.e., household per hectare averages) and changes in typologies.
 As this assessment is based on what development is actually occurring, it provides a higher degree of certainty (relative to plan-enabled) for residential density yield once a site, block and neighbourhood is fully redeveloped or developed.
+The infrastructure ready assessment removes capacity that cannot be serviced by the wider network, e.g., a wastewater system that can service only a limited number of additional houses and is not currently being considered for upgrading.
+These considerations are generally broader network issues rather than related to connections to main trunk network.

-The feasibility assessment assesses the commercial viability of development capacity by modelling developer costs, opportunities and potential sales prices.
+The feasibility assessment assesses the commercial viability of development capacity by modelling developer costs, opportunities, and potential sales prices.
 This approach can potentially identify those areas where the plan-enabled/expected capacity overstates the development potential.
-Conversely it may also identify development opportunities that produce higher dwelling yields that estimated by the expected assessment (i.e. there is the potential for higher density than has historically been the case).
+Conversely it may also identify development opportunities that produce higher dwelling yields that estimated by the expected assessment (i.e., there is the potential for higher density than has historically been the case).
 Lastly, feasibility can be checked against the take-up rates that inform the expected calculation.
 This can show that development is occurring in areas that are not modelled as commercially feasible for development but may in reality being built.
 Reasons being, a developer may have costs lower than the modelled costs, a developer has different profit goals, or the sales price of developed land and dwellings is higher than anticipated.
 This is consistent with NPS-UD 3.26.

-Further details on the methodology, caveats and contextual considerations is provided in Appendix 3.
+Further details on the methodology, caveats and contextual considerations is provided in Appendix 2: Methods, Inputs, and Assumptions.

-6.1 Plan-Enabled Capacity
+7.5.1.
+Plan-Enabled Capacity